dnfrancis22/responsive-portfolio/README.md

 ![AboutMe](./assets/AboutMe.jpg)

 Located in the nav bar are links.
-Portfolio, Contact, and About me.
+Portfolio, Contact, and About.
 I f you click on the links they will take you to their specific pages.
-For example if you click on the Portfolio Link it will take you to the portfolio page.
+For example if you click on the Portfolio link it will take you to the portfolio page.

 ![portfolio](./assets/portfolio.jpg)